netone-g/health-survey-bot/README.md

-# Cisco Webex Teams Health Survey bot
+# Cisco Webex Health Survey bot
-A bot service for health survey implemented by Cisco Webex Teams and AWS.
+A bot service for health survey implemented by Cisco Webex and AWS.
 Serverless Framework is used as a deployment tool. https://www.serverless.com/

 Public Cloud Provider: AWS
 Function Runtime: Python3.8

+## Features
+- A card is sent once a day.
+- Administrators can check the response status.

+## Dependencies
+All Python scripts in this application do not use any external libraries except standard libraries that are included in the Lambda Python 3.8 runtime.
+You don't need to build or include any additional modules in the Lambda package.

-## Install
+## Preparation
-### Prepare Webex Teams Bot
+### Prepare Webex Bot
 1. Create a bot according to the official documentation.
 https://developer.webex.com/docs/bots
 1. Make a note of the access token of the created bot.